drwscefn/kali-i3-setup/README.md

 Nerd fonts full repo takes forever to download/install.
 Grab a subset or kick it off during the secondary install.
 Once installed use **xct** notes below:

 **xct** - After the script is done reboot and select i3 (top right corner) on the login screen.
 Then open a terminal (hotkey below) run `lxappearance`and select ark-dark theme and change the icons to whatever you like (I used papyrus).
+Grab some wallpaper and run pywal -i filename to set your color scheme.

 ### Additional Notes